wttech/gradle-aem-plugin/README.md

 Backups can be automatically downloaded and uploaded from remote server.

-Minimal requirement to have it working is only to specify `instance.backup.uploadUrl`.
+Minimal requirement to have it working is only to specify `localInstance.backup.uploadUrl`.
 By having only this upload property specified, plugin will automatically download most recent backup found in directory determined by upload URL.

 It is also possible to specify second property `instance.backup.downloadUrl` which will cause that concrete backup will be always in use.